raphaelvolz/volzinnovation.github.io/english.md

 ## Awards

 Over the years we have received numerous awards for our work.
-For example, we will for four years now by the Stifterverband der deutschen Wissenschaft for our innovative strength.
+For example, we will for four years now by the Stifterverband der deutschen Wissenschaft for our innovation capabilities.

 ![Innovative through research 2016,2017](FuE16.png)
 ![Innovative through research 2018,2019](FuE18.png)